enricoteterra/virtual-agent/README.md

 use "npm run serve"

-page then becomes available at http://localhost:9615/index.html
+virtual environment served at http://localhost:9615/index.html

 ## start agent

-*note: you need to run a local redis, also install chromedriver.*
+*note: you need to run a local redis, which is used as microservice glue.*

-setup virtualenv and install requirements
+setup virtualenv and install requirements:

+use "source env/bin/activate"

+use "pip install -r requirements.txt"

-use "python app.py"
+use "python app/app.py"

 ## todo
+- unit tests python webdriver and agents
-- design & code basic interacting agent
+- design & code dqn & gan agents based on papers
-- adjust world for goal-learning scenario
 - ...